LeonGuertler/UnstableBaselines/docs/configuration/buffer.rst

    .. py:method:: get_batch(batch_size: int) -> List[List[Step]]

-      Randomly shuffles episodes and accumulates them until the **sum of step counts** is at least ``batch_size``.
-      The selected episodes are then **removed** from storage and returned.

-      If provided, ``sampling_reward_transformation`` is applied to the selected list of episodes *as a whole*.
-      (Note that an alternative, commented implementation shows how to transform flattened steps and unflatten them.)

-      As a side effect, a CSV dump of the **flattened** sampled episodes is written to ``{local_storage_dir}/train_data_step_{training_steps}.csv``.
+      Sample without replacement a set of episodes and remove them from the buffer.

-      :param batch_size: Minimum number of steps to include across sampled episodes.
+      :param batch_size: Number of episodes to sample.
       :type batch_size: int

    .. py:method:: stop()

-      Signal to stop further collection.
+      Mark the buffer as closed to further collection.
+Does not clear data.

    .. py:method:: size() -> int

-      Total number of stored steps across all episodes.
+      Current number of stored steps.

    .. py:method:: continue_collection() -> bool